 We're doing that by placing volunteers in local primary schools to support children who are struggling with reading.

-Literacy is key to a child’s future.
-Learning to read unlocks a world of opportunity.
-It underpins a child’s chances of achieving at school and, beyond that, of finding work.
+Learning to read unlocks a world of opportunity for children.
+It boosts their chances of achieving at school and, beyond that, of finding work.

-We believe that every child should have the chance to fulfil their potential.
-Learning to read is fundamental to ensuring they get that opportunity.
+We believe that every child should have the chance to fulfil their potential - and that means being able to read with confidence.

 That's why we've launched Born to Read.

-Over the next months and years Born to Read will provide 7,000 more reading helpers for 23,000 pupils in schools in deprived areas across the country, working in partnership with Beanstalk – an organisation with 40 years’ experience in helping children learn to read.
+We're working in partnership with Beanstalk – an organisation with over 40 years’ experience in helping children learn to read.

-Together we can break the vicious cycle that keeps people poor – generation after generation.
+Together we can break the cycle that keeps people poor – generation after generation.